fengpings/COMP90042_NLP_notes/COMP90042 Natural Langua Processing.md

 - why focus on factoid questions
 	- They are easier
 	- They have an objective answer
-	- Current NLP technologies cannot handle non-factoid answers
+	- Current NLP technologies cannot handle non-factoid answers(under developing)
-	- There’s less demand for systems to automatically answer non-factoid questions
 - 2 key approaches
 	- Information retrieval-based QA
 		- Given a query, search relevant documents
-		- Find answers within these relevant documents
+		- extract answers within these relevant documents
 	- Knowledge-based QA
 		- Builds semantic representation of the query
 		- Query database of facts to find answers

-### IR-based QA
+### IR-based QA (dominant approach)
 - IR-based factoid QA: TREC-QA ![](img/qa1.png)
 	1. Use question to make query for IR engine
+		- query formulation: extract key terms to search for documents in the database
+		- answer type detection: guess what type of answer is the question looking for
-	2. Find document, and passage within document
+	2. Find document, and passage(段，章) within document(find most relevant passages)
-	3. Extract short answer string
+	3. Extract short answer string(use relevant passages and answer type information)
 - question processing
 	- Find key parts of question that will help retrieval
 		- Discard non-content words/symbols (wh-word, ?, etc)